pragma-/Plang/README.md

     Initializer         ::= "=" Statement

 Variables are explicitly declared with the `var` keyword, followed by an identifier.
-The identifier may be optionally followed by a type annotation, which is a colon followed by a type description.
+The identifier may be optionally followed by a type annotation, which is a type description prefixed with a colon.
 Variables declarations may optionally have an initializer that assigns a default value.
 Without an initializer, the value of variables will default to `null`.

 The `var` statement returns the value of the variable.
+When type annotations are ommited, the variable's type will be inferred from its initializer value.

-    > var a = 5
+    > var a = 5; print(type(a)); a
+     Integer
      5

-    > var a = "hello"
+    > var a = "hello"; print(type(a)); a
+     String
      "hello"

+A type annotation may be provided to enable strict compile-time type-checking.

+    > var a: String = 5
+     Error: cannot initialize `a` with value of type Integer (expected String)

 Attempting to use a variable that has not been declared will produce an error.